rcook/attr_similar/README.md

 Rails plugin that provides `attr_similar` helper to declare similarity-matching attributes on a model.

+# Rails support

+Works with Rails 3.2.x and Rails 4.0.x.

 # Installation

 Add `gem 'attr_similar'` to your Rails' `Gemfile` and run `bundle install`.